gennro/3dprinter/extruder/readme.md

 Assembly should be pretty easy.
 If not I am usually on #reprap on IRC.

 The Extruder Body 1.75mm.stl and cam.stl will need to be printed with support to work.
-I am going to work on adding support to them to get a cleaned print.
+I am going to work on adding support to them to get a cleaner print.

 BOM: